 (e) One (1) graduate student from a school under the council’s jurisdiction

 (f) Five (5) members nominated by the Faculty Senate and appointed by the Provost

 SECTION 2: AUTHORITY The Honor Council has the following powers and responsibilities:

-(a) To develop its own Bylaws and procedures, subject to a majority vote by the Honor Council and approval by the Provost, the Dean of Student Life, and Vice President for Legal Affairs for legal sufficiency and compliance with the standards set by the Honor Council Constitution;
+(a) To develop its own Bylaws and procedures, subject to a majority vote by the Honor Council and approval by the Provost, the Dean of Students, and Vice President for Legal Affairs for legal sufficiency and compliance with the standards set by the Honor Council Constitution;

 (b) To serve on and constitute at least one hearing board a semester, as specified in Article IV of this Constitution, or investigate at least one case a semester;

 (c) To advise and consult with faculty members and administrative officers on matters related to academic integrity standards, policies, and procedures;

 (d) To foster and promote programs alerting students to the importance of academic integrity and the penalties for its violation;